Pima JTED District Office

 Computer & Internet Use

-Students are not allowed to use personal radios, MP3 type players, electronic paging devices, or cellular telephones during school hours.
+Students are not allowed to use personal electronic devices without permission during school hours.
 In addition to encouraging theft, their use in the classroom creates disruptions to the educational process.
 All electronic devices must be turned off and out-of-sight.

 Final Exams and Waiver of Finals